Interactive Installation for 12 Players

 RBMA founder Torsten Schmidt talking to Brian Eno pre-interview

 Debbie Harry and Chris Stein on the couch

 Lee 'Scratch' Perry, the Upsetter, Godfather of Dub

-For Vanity Fair's Fashion in Film Festival, BMW commissioned the production of four short films collectively titled 'Spotlight on Innovation'.
+For presentation at Vanity Fair's Fashion in Film Festival, BMW commissioned the production of four short films collectively titled 'Spotlight on Innovation'.
 The bios focused on innovators from fields like urban planning, exploration, and fashion, and VF wanted them presented in a form that spoke to the theme.

-AM, with Industria Creative, knew it had to fit in with museum surroundings - clean, built-in, and permanent.
+AM, working here with Industria Creative, knew it had to fit in with museum surroundings - clean, built-in, and permanent.
 The function had to be simple and robust enough to withstand constant use by the public, unmonitored for 3 days.